Murali-group/Beeline/docs/beeline-tutorial.rst

-This tutorial will first explain the structure of the Beeline repository, with a walkthrough of the different components that the user can customize.
+This tutorial will first explain the structure of the BEELINE repository, with a walkthrough of the different components that the user can customize.